 PCI carried out a face to face training in January – our first training dedicated specifically to mental health.
 We were supported by two Libyan psychiatrists – of which there are very few in the country.
 They really valued approaching managing mental health from a different perspective:

 ‘What this workshop has taught me is that as a psychiatrist I am always focusing narrowly on diagnosis and then treatment – but you Family Medicine doctors have a much wider perspective on what is happening to the patient and the family and how this affects the illness.’

 The distance mentoring (via skype and WhatsApp) carried out by our clinical associates ensured that participants of this first face to face training felt well prepared to themselves lead further training sessions, one in Tripoli and one in the East of Libya.
 These trainings were also supported by one of the Libyan psychiatrists.

 The training materials we developed with the trainees-turned-trainers were adapted from the WHO’s mhGAP materials.
 Each topic used case scenarios designed to help health workers with heavy workloads recognise how common mental health problems may present in primary care, and to be confident in managing these patients using medication and practical psychological interventions.

-Results of pre-and post-tests demonstrated a good increase in knowledge of the participants in both cascade trainings.
+Results of pre-and post-training tests demonstrated a good increase in knowledge of the participants in both cascade trainings.

 “The participants were previously not confident in dealing with grief or anxiety.
 But by the end of the workshop they were very confident in dealing with mental health problems – in particular they improved their communications skills and knowledge around new drugs.”
 (Dr Abeer Aborawai, workshop facilitator)